TritonDataCenter/rfd/rfd/0005/README.md

 ### Requirements

- 1. An individual service should be able to broadcast a state change to an arbitrary number of consumers with a single change feed entry.
+ 1. An individual service should be able to broadcast a state change to an arbitrary number of consumers.

- 2. Change feed data is chronologically ordered and eventually consistent.
+ 2. Change feed data is does not strictly depend on ordering and only informs listeners that something about a resource changed, not exactly what changed.

- 3. In the event of a partition, messages will not be lost and an automatic replay / catch-up mechanism should take over.
+ 3. In the event of a partition, listeners must reconnect and re-bootstrap.

- 4. Publishing systems should provide an API for retrieving state snapshots that are tied to a sequence-id.
-This provides the ability to hydrate new or significantly out of date consumers.
+ 4. Publishing systems should provide a paginated HTTP API for retrieving the current state of a given resource(s).
+This provides the ability to hydrate new or re-connecting listeners.

  5. Each step in the broadcast of a state change should be observable and debuggable.